mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Melna was getting irritated.
 "I suppose that I'm asking something deeper.
 When do you start to call the shots?
 When do you stop blindly trusting an unkeepable promise and seek survival on your own terms?"

-  "We have enough grain from Heiko to keep us going until Holragi figures out what's going on."
+  "We have enough grain from Heiko to keep us going until Holrag figures out what's going on."

   "And what if they don't?"

-  Thi looked around and then leaned in to whisper to her with a sneer, "Holragi has this under control.
+  Thi looked around and then leaned in to whisper to her with a sneer, "Holrag has this under control.
 We must keep faith."

   "I see," Melna replied, shocked at hae determined, almost fearful tone.